M.S. in Exercise Physiology

 Attainment of these minimum requirements does not guarantee admission to the program.
 Admission decisions are based on assessments of all aspects of the student’s application materials.
 The department reserves the right to increase standards if warranted by enrollment limitations and by the number and quality of applicants.

-- Upload a Statement of Purpose outlining your research interests and career goals.
+• Upload a Statement of Purpose outlining your research interests and career goals.
 We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
-You must state that you wish to be considered for the combined bachelor’s/master’s pathway.
-We strongly encourage applicants to familiarize themselves with the research interests of the faculty in their area of specialization.
-In the statement, please indicate your top choices of faculty members with whom you would like to work.
+You must clearly state that you wish to be considered for the combined bachelor’s/master’s pathway.
+If you have an interest in research, we encourage you to familiarize yourself with the research conducted by our Exercise Physiology faculty and indicate your top choices of faculty members with whom you would like to work.

-- Submit contact information for two recommenders.
+• Submit contact information for two recommenders.
 The recommenders should be professionals you have worked with who are familiar with your academic performance and can speak directly about your qualification for this degree.
+Please list a work/business email address for each recommender.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 No personal recommendations or letters from peers will be accepted.

-- The GRE general test requirement is waived for MS applicants to our college programs through the fall 2026 admission cycle.
-Master’s applicants may choose to submit official GRE test scores to the FSU Office of Graduate Admissions.
+3. The GRE general test requirement is waived for MS applicants to the Exercise Physiology BS/MS pathway through the spring 2026 admission cycle.
+Applicants may choose to submit GRE test scores to the FSU Office of Graduate Admissions.
 The school reporting code for test scores is 5219; no department code is required.

-- International Students: Submit an official English Proficiency Score Report:
+4. International Students: Submit an English Proficiency Score Report:

 Florida State University